ctu-mrs/mrs_uav_system/README.md

 ### "I already have ROS and just want to peek in"

-If you already have ROS installed and if you are fluent with *workspaces*, *.bashrc*, *catkin tools*, etc., you can clone our repositories individually manually.
+If you already have ROS installed and if you are fluent with *workspaces*, *.bashrc*, *catkin tools*, etc., feel free to clone our repositories individually.
 The [uav_core](https://github.com/ctu-mrs/uav_core) repository integrates our UAV control system.
 Please follow its README for further instructions on how to install its particular dependencies.